jinmc/piglatin/README.md

 def is_vowel(ch)
-Return True if ch is a vowel, False if it isn't. def cut(word)
+Return True if ch is a vowel, False if it isn't.

+def cut(word)
 Given a word (as defined above), return a 2-tuple.
 The first element of the tuple is the string of consonants at the beginning of the word (could be the empty string), and the second element is a string of all the remaining characters.
-For example, cut("String") should return the tuple ("Str", "ing"). def piggify_word(word)
+For example, cut("String") should return the tuple ("Str", "ing").

+def piggify_word(word)
 Returns the Pig Latin version of a single word.
-(Hint: Use the cut function.) def clean_word(raw_word)
+(Hint: Use the cut function.)

+def clean_word(raw_word)
 "Cleans" the given "raw" word by removing any non-letter characters from the end, and returning a 2-tuple of the cleaned word and the removed characters.
-For example, clean_word("Wow!") should return ("Wow", "!"). def get_raw_words(sentence)
+For example, clean_word("Wow!") should return ("Wow", "!").

+def get_raw_words(sentence)
 Uses the space character (' ') to separate the sentence into a list of word-like chunks ("raw" words), and returns that list of chunks.
-For example, get_raw_words("Madam, I'm Adam.") should return the list ["Madam,", "I'm", "Adam."]. def piggify_pairs(pair_list)
+For example, get_raw_words("Madam, I'm Adam.") should return the list ["Madam,", "I'm", "Adam."].

+def piggify_pairs(pair_list)
 Takes a list of (word, punctuation) pairs and returns the corresponding list of ("piggified" word, punctuation) pairs.
-For example, piggify_pairs([("hi", ""), ("there", "!")]) should return [("ihay", ""), ("erethay", "!")]. def reassemble(pair_list)
+For example, piggify_pairs([("hi", ""), ("there", "!")]) should return [("ihay", ""), ("erethay", "!")].

+def reassemble(pair_list)
 Reassembles a list of (word, punctuation) pairs into a sentence.
 The word and its associated punctuation are concatenated, and the words are assembled into a sentence, with spaces between words (but no space at the beginning or at the end).
-For example, reassemble([("ihay", ""), ("erethay", "!")]) should return "ihay erethay!". def piggify_sentence(sentence)
+For example, reassemble([("ihay", ""), ("erethay", "!")]) should return "ihay erethay!".

+def piggify_sentence(sentence)
 Takes a sentence, turns each word in the sentence into the corresponding Pig Latin version, then returns the altered sentence.
-Punctuation is preserved. def main()
+Punctuation is preserved.

+def main()
 Ask the user to type in sentences.
-For each line th
+For each line that is read in, the function prints out the corresponding Pig Latin version.
+Quits the program (by reaching the end of the main method) when the user enters a blank line.
+This is the only function that does input/output, and is the only function that does not require a unit test.